 - How many years have you been providing therapy?

-- What internships or special training in sexual abuse have you had?
+- What internships or special training in sexual abuse treatment have you had?
 Where and when?

 - Have you attended or conducted any sexual abuse workshops?
 If so, where and when?